All vehicle insurance

 Not all heirs are interested in managing a farm.
 It’s often natural to want to treat all heirs equally in building a farm transition plan.
 But that’s not always fair to those who do want to manage the farm well into the future.

 "This is one of the most difficult issues parents face in terms of whether to treat them fairly or equally.
-A fair arrangement may not necessarily be equal," Patton said.
+A fair arrangement may not necessarily be equal," Hamilton said.
 "In pursuit of fairness, it is not usually a good idea to give the off-farm children a passive interest in the farming operation.
 The active children will need freedom of operation to succeed."

 4. What not to do to plan a successful farm transition